| Title: | A General Framework for Combining Ecosystem Models |

 Variances are parameterised by gamma distributions.

-is selected, then variances are parameterised by log-normal distributions:
+If 'hierarchical' or 'hierarchical_beta_conjugate' is selected, then variances are parameterised by log-normal distributions:

 with priors